matter-labs/simple-oracle-benchmarking/README.md

 1. **Deploy**: The script deploys a simple oracle contract to a specified network.
 2. **Register Data Providers**: Three dataProviders are created, funded, and then registered.
-3. **Update Prices**: Each dataProvider updates the price with a random value every second for 60 seconds.
-(To adjust the duration, modify the value in `/scripts/oracleOps.ts`).
+3. **Update Prices**: Each dataProvider updates the price with a random value X number of times.
+Default is 5 per data provider.
+(To adjust the max-updates, pass in `--max-updates x`).
 4. **Finalize Prices**: The `finalizePrice` function is called from the owner's account.
 5. **Review Results**: At the end, you get a detailed table showcasing the gas costs for each operation. 📈